 The nucleus not only contains the genome of the cell, but is also the environment within which several major cellular processes must be orchestrated.
 These include transcription, DNA replication, chromosome assembly in preparation for cell division, and DNA repair in response to damage.
 The dynamic organisation of the nucleus is currently a major research focus at EMBL, and several insights into the architecture and dynamics of very large molecular assemblies in their nuclear context have been made.
-A recent example has been the collaborative work of EMBL researchers to analyse the architecture and dynamics of the nuclear pore complex (NPC), which spans the nuclear membrane and coordinates the exchange of macromolecules between the nucleus and cytoplasm.
-The elucidation at EMBL of the NPC structure in humans and in an alga, using structural biology techniques, super-resolution microscopy (Tech Dev Box TD1_MO), and modelling, has revealed its intricate molecular structure, with more than 1,000 proteins in the human NPC.
+A recent example has been the collaborative work of EMBL researchers to analyse the architecture and dynamics of the nucleus and cytoplasm.
+The elucidation at EMBL of the NPC structure in humans and in an alga, using structural biology techniques, super-resolution microscopy (Tech Dev Box TD1\MO), and modelling, has revealed its intricate molecular structure, with more than 1,000 proteins in the human NPC.
 EMBL researchers are now exploiting in vivo systems to investigate the dynamic assembly and turnover of the NPC in context.
 Using yeast genetics and in situ structural biology, an essential role for a subset of nucleoporins (the protein building blocks of the NPC) in both mRNA export and NPC turnover has recently been defined.